Domestic and family violence

 Domestic and family violence training for general practices

-The training is currently offered to general practices in Logan, Redlands and Beaudesert.
-The RRR training will be available for general practices in the Brisbane region early 2021.
+The training is currently offered to general practices in the Brisbane south region (Logan, Redlands,Beaudesert/Jimboomba, Brisbane South areas).
 Contact your local trainer with the details below for more information or to book training for your practice.

 To register your interest in the RRR program or to get further information, please contact the Program Coordinator.